TaylorTurnerIT/Monster-Zoo-Management-System/README.md

 # Monster Zoo Management System

 This project was completed as part of an assignment for Tennessee Technological University.
 The goal was to create a zoo management system for fictional monsters.
+This program is not to be replicated or derrived by any students of Tennessee Technological University.
 # Purpose

 The purpose of this program was to demonstrate competency in the following areas: